 An additional step you can take to maximize the SEO benefit of using categories is to use an SEO plugin …

-(Using a plugin like Yoast SEO can help improve your categories’ SEO)
+(Using a plugin like Yoast SEO helps to improve your categories’ SEO)

 The plugin also allows you to optimize categories individually …

-Hopefully, this tutorial has given you a better understanding of the role and importance of setting up WordPress categories correctly.
-Following these simple steps will help keep your site organized, easier to manage, and make it easier for your site visitors to find exactly what they are looking for and for search engines to better index your pages.
+Hopefully, this tutorial has helped you to better understand the role and importance of setting up and managing WordPress post categories correctly.
+These simple steps will help keep your website organized, easier to manage, and make it easier for your site visitors to find exactly what they are looking for and for search engines to better index your content.